Cherry Blossoms DC 2019: Best Place to See the Cherry Blossoms in Washington DC

 Cherry Blossoms Not in DC

-If you don’t want to battle the crowds at the Tidal Basin in D.C. during the cherry blossom peak bloom there are many other places to see the cherry blossoms in DC.
+If you don’t want to battle the crowds at the Tidal Basin in D.C. during the cherry blossom peak bloom there are many other places to see the cherry blossoms not in DC.
 I’d suggest heading over to Kenwood in Bethesda, Maryland.
 This cute little neighborhood has all the cherry blossoms and none of the crowds, see the details here.
 Also, the Kenwood neighborhood cherry blossoms in Maryland reach peak bloom a few days after the cherry blossoms in Washington D.C.
 Therefore if you happen to not catch the Washington D.C cherry blossom peak bloom you can still see cherry blossoms in Kenwood Maryland.
 This exact situation happened to us one year and we still got to experience all the cherry blossom magic in Kenwood.!

 Another alternative to the cherry blossoms around the Tidal Basin in Washington DC is East Potomac Park.
 East Potomac Park, also known as Hains Point is right next to the Tidal Basin and has plenty of Cherry Blossom Trees with no crowds.
 Last year I went to the Tidal Basin during Peak and it was super crowded.
 But as soon as I was on Ohio Drive I had all the cherry blossom trees to my self.
 Download the map of the spot I’m talking about.
 East Potomac Park is also home to the beautiful Kwansan cherry blossom trees in Washington DC!
 There’s a huge grove of them and it is breathtaking!